-Almost 100 delegates from across the North East of England and the rest of the country gathered at The Sage, Gateshead, on Friday 20 November 2015 for the fifth annual CIPFA in the North East Regional Conference.
+On 25 November 2016, CIPFA members from across the region and elsewhere gathered at The Sage, Gateshead, for the CIPFA in the North East Annual Regional Conference.

 CIPFA in the North East President Clive Johnson opened the conference – the theme for the day was 'Commercialisation and Collaboration'.
 Sir Tony Redmond, Past President of CIPFA & our Conference Chair, introduces the day.
 This is our sixth Annual Conference, and his sixth as chair.
 He said that the public sector is reaching the limits of efficiency savings.
 The status quo is being challenged; there needs to be an end of a silo mentality.

 Andrew Burns, CIPFA Vice President, was the first speaker.
 He confessed this was his first visit to Newcastle since the FA Cup in 1974!
 He asked whether the British public were expecting Scandinavian-level public services whilst only paying American-level taxes.
 A stronger medium term planning focus was needed; not just focusing on next year's revenue budget.
 Collaboration was a human and political challenge, but can bring significant financial benefits.
 There were risks from collaboration in areas such as governance, risk management, transfer of assets and liabilities, and so on.
 But health and social care integration was leading the way in public sector collaboration.